Our vision

 Why UnGovr exists

-The friction between people and government runs in both directions.
+Today, friction runs in both directions.
 Residents struggle to find the right agency, navigate incompatible websites, and piece together context from scattered sources.
-At the same time, governments struggle to make their services discoverable, respond efficiently to records requests, and reach the people they serve.
+Governments struggle to make services discoverable, answer records requests, and reach the people they serve.
+That two-sided friction erodes trust, and closing it, jurisdiction by jurisdiction, is the work of the years ahead.

 Critically, UnGovr does not require any software to be installed within government.
-We work with what already exists – public websites, existing email addresses, standard open-records procedures, published meeting calendars – and build the bridge from the outside.
-This means any jurisdiction, anywhere in the world, can benefit without procurement, IT approval, or integration projects.
+We work with what already exists (public websites, existing email addresses, standard open-records procedures, published meeting calendars) and build the bridge from the outside.
+Any jurisdiction, anywhere in the world, can benefit without procurement, IT approval, or integration projects.

 Principles